hzhucn/OpenPoseUnityDemo/README.md

 2. Clone or download the project into your local machine.
 3. Put the unzipped “models” folder, from the link above, into “OpenPosePlugin/Assets/StreamingAssets” root folder.
 4. Put the unzipped “Plugins” folder into “OpenPosePlugin/Assets/OpenPose” folder.
-5. Try to run the Output2D scene in Unity editor.
+5. Open Unity editor and run the "Demo" scene in "Assets/OpenPose/Examples/Scenes".

 NOTICE: